bhushans-professional/softypinko/README.md

 # softypinko
-SoftyPinko provides the best strategies to grow customers business
+SoftyPinko provides the best strategies to help businesses grow.
+The application is built using WordPress, with MySQL as the database for data storage.

-**Setting up project to local system:**
+**Setting up project to local system**

+Follow these steps to set up SoftyPinko on your local system:
-1. Download and Extracts "softypinko-main.zip" and locate "softypinko" project folder.
+1. Download and Extract
+    * Download the softypinko-main.zip file and extract its contents.
+    * Locate the softypinko project folder.

+2. Move the Project Folder
-2. Put "softypinko" folder into web host directory. e.g. if you are using wamp server then copy paste "softypinko" project folder to wamp/www.
+    * Place the softypinko folder into your web host directory.
+    * For example, if you are using WAMP Server, copy and paste the softypinko folder into wamp/www.

-3. Import "bspinko.sql" to your database system.
-In my case I have used phpmyadmin.
-4. In wp_config.php, Update Database details like DB_Name, DB_Host, DB_USER, DB_PASSWORD, Host Adrresif needed.
+3. Import the Database
+    * Open your database management system (e.g., phpMyAdmin).
+    * Import the bspinko.sql file into your database.

+4. Configure Database Settings
+    * Open the wp_config.php file.
+    * Update the following database details as needed:
+    * Update the host address if required.

-5. visit http://localhost/softypinko/ to access the webpage.
+5. Access the Webpage
+    * Open a web browser and visit: http://localhost/softypinko/

-6. All Done.
+6. Setup Complete!
+    * Your SoftyPinko project is now ready to use.